The Fear of Vision Symptoms

 As I mentioned before, anything that causes vision problems is extremely frightening.
 Even if you know that your vision will return to normal, there is always that slight fear that it won’t.
 It can also affect nearly every aspect of your life.
 Vision issues were not among my early problems (as they normally are for those with MS).
 They came later in the form of extremely blurred vision and also impaired side vision.

-MS triggers can bring vision symptoms to the surface
+MS triggers can bring vision problems to the surface

 While time and a course of IV steroids did improve that particular exacerbation, like so many MS symptoms, the damage to the nerves is done.
 If I get too warm, overworked, or stressed, the issues come to the surface again.